ak23bar/portfolio-website/README.md

 Welcome to the source code for [Akbar Aman’s Portfolio Website](http://localhost:8001/), a modern, interactive showcase for a Computer Engineer.
 This site is designed with a Matrix-inspired theme, featuring a terminal CLI, smooth animations, and responsive layouts.

+---

+## Live Demo & Deployment

+This site is deployed using **Cloudflare Pages** for fast, secure, and global delivery.
+To deploy your own version:

+1. Fork or clone this repository.
+2. Push your code to a public GitHub repository.
+3. Go to [Cloudflare Pages](https://pages.cloudflare.com/) and create a new project, connecting your GitHub repo.
+4. Use the default build settings for static sites (no build command required).
+5. Your site will be live at `https://<your-project>.pages.dev`.

+---

+## Technologies Used

+- **HTML5** & **CSS3** (custom, modular, and responsive)
+- **JavaScript** (vanilla, for interactivity and animations)
+- **Font Awesome** (icon library)
+- **Google Fonts** (Fira Code, Share Tech Mono)
+- **Cloudflare Pages** (hosting)

+---

+## Browser Compatibility

+Tested on latest versions of Chrome, Firefox, Edge, and Safari.
+Fully responsive and mobile-friendly.

+---

+## Accessibility

+Efforts have been made to ensure:
+- Sufficient color contrast
+- Keyboard navigation for terminal CLI
+- Semantic HTML structure
+Further improvements are welcome!

+---

+## Screenshots

+_Add screenshots of your site here for visual reference._

+---

+## Contributing

+Contributions, suggestions, and improvements are welcome!

+1. Fork the repository
+2. Create a new branch (`git checkout -b feature-name`)
+3. Commit your changes
+4. Open a pull request

+Please follow best practices and keep code modular and well-documented.

+---

 ## Table of Contents

 - [Features](#features)